robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 export {};
 ```

-4. on the `signup` page, where the user has so far not finished signing in to your app set the `create_at` field value to the number 0
+4. on the `signup` page, where the user has so far not finished signing in to your app set the `created_at` field value to the number 0

 **src/routes/signup/+page.server.ts**